ahmudmuhamad/Data-Scientist-Salary-Prediction/README.md

 # Data Scientist Salary Prediction

-This project aims to predict the average salary of data scientists based on various input features.

 ## Introduction

-The Data Scientist Salary Prediction application provides an interactive user interface using Streamlit, allowing users to input specific characteristics and receive a predicted average salary.
-This model leverages multiple machine learning algorithms trained on data scrapped from glassdoor.
+The Data Scientist Salary Prediction application provides an interactive user interface using Streamlit.
+Users can input specific characteristics and receive a predicted average salary.
+This model leverages multiple machine learning algorithms trained on data scrapped from Glassdoor.

 ## Data
-The data is scrapped from glassdoor and it's columns are:
+The data is scrapped from Glassdoor and its columns are:

 "Job Title",